-Following today's appointment of Luke and Marcus, Mobile Tornado's Board currently comprises two Non-executive Directors and three Executive Director.
-All of the Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and, from next year, all Director's will continue to seek reelection each year.
-Directors' biographies are set out on page 10.
+Mobile Tornado's Board currently comprises one Non-executive Director and three Executive Directors.
+All of the Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and, from next year, all Director's will continue to seek re-election each year.
+Directors' biographies are set out on page 8.

-The Board recognises the importance of ensuring our Board has the required skill set and that it conforms with the QCA code and today's appointment of Luke and Marcus to the Board reflect this.
+The Board recognises the importance of ensuring our Board has the required skill set and that it conforms with the QCA.